tomdu3/tomdu3.github.io/_posts/2024-05-26-excursus-web-scraping.md

 rows = tbody.find_all('tr')
 for row in rows:  # we are looping through the rows of the table
-    cols = row.find_all('td')  # we are getting a list of all the columns in each row
+    cols = row.find_all('td')  # getting a list of all the columns in each row
     # we are ignoring the first column because it contains order numbers, then we are extracting the second column and using that as a key of the dictionary
-    # we are cleaning the text in the third column from `$` and `,` characters and converting it from the text to an integer value
+    # text in the third column needs to be cleaned from `$` and `,` characters and converting it from the text to an integer value
     table_data[cols[1].text.strip()] = int(cols[2].text.strip().replace('$', '').replace(',', ''))

 ```